📈 Returns & Growth Rates

 For more details, see Day Count Conventions.

-When a portfolio has cash flows (deposits, withdrawals), a single return formula is not enough.
-Two methods exist to isolate performance from cash flow effects:
+When a portfolio has cash flows (deposits, withdrawals), a single return formula is not enough, because capital injections or withdrawals would dilute or artificially inflate the percentage return.

 - Compounding frequency: CAGR assumes continuous compounding; real-world instruments may compound daily, monthly, or quarterly